sonia-kwak/sonia-kwak.github.io/src/pages/bike-de-boa/index.md

 date: "2016-10"
 date2: "Now"
 title: "bike de boa"
-description: "A collaborative map of places to park your bike safely and make you commute more by bike.
-With the web app you can search for bike parkings nearby, map new ones, at the same time you learn about urban mobility and what makes good bike parking."
+description: "A collaborative map of places to park your bike safely, encouraging you to bike more.
+With the web app you can search for bike parkings nearby and map new ones while learning about urban mobility and what makes good bike parking and safe streets."
 tags: ['progressive web app','UI/UX','platform','activism']
 roles: "Front-end & Back-end Development, Design"
 team: "Cristiano Dalbem, Hannah Kny, Tadeu Saldanha, Denner Evaldt"